 This was one of the many insults, when I supported an autistic woman with different political views to the mob:

 When my account was locked, I admitted to my followers that I had severe suicidal ideation.
-I experience this frequently.
-I am diagnosed bioplar 1 disorder, post-trauamatic stress disorder (PTSD), social anxiety disorder - all activated with the recent cyberbulling campaign.
+I have experienced this many times.
+I am diagnosed bioplar 1 disorder, post-traumatic stress disorder (PTSD), social anxiety disorder - all activated with the recent cyberbulling campaign.
 My admission of suicidal ideation was leaked and mocked by accounts I had blocked who were lying and gossiping about me.